 We believe Literacy is of paramount importance as it underpins all other areas of the curriculum.
 The children are provided with a wide range of quality experiences in reading, writing and speaking and listening to enable them to become adept communicators.

 Pupils have a daily English session each morning.
 Spelling, grammar, handwriting and punctuation are taught in English lessons and embedded across the curriculum.
-Pupils in Reception and Year 1 and some pupils in Year 2 have daily phonics as part of this in differentiated groups using the 'Read, Write Inc' scheme.
+Pupils in Reception, Year 1 and Year 2 have daily phonics as part of this in differentiated groups using the 'Read, Write Inc' scheme.
 English work focuses on a class text each half term, through the Power of Reading scheme, which they read together and which inspires a wide range of fiction and non-fiction writing, poetry, debate, drama and artwork.
-Texts include Handa's Surprise, The Lion, The Witch and The Wardrobe and Rooftoppers.

-In Reception, Year 1 and Year 2, pupils bring home a RWI book and the corresponding RWI book bag book to read each week.
+In Reception, Year 1 and Year 2, pupils bring home a RWI book bag book to read each week.
 Please see the letter at the bottom of this page for full information of how our reading scheme works in EYFS and KS1.

 All pupils are also encouraged to take home a reading book for pleasure, chosen during their class library time.